Delta Aquarids Meteor Shower

 post-thumb

-Meteor shower on July 29th — don’t miss it!
+Late July meteor shower — don’t miss it!

 The Southern Delta Aquarids stream was formed after two comets first merged and then collapsed.
 Well, the inconstancy of comets only plays into our hands.